 Will my child eat at school?

 Yes, students will have two opportunities to eat while at school.
-Preschool students will bring a lunch from home and kinder students will bring a lunch and snack from home.
+ALl students will be offered a snack (pretzles) and will bring lunch to eat each day.
 Pepitas is a nut-free and sugary treat-free school.
-We serve water during lunch and snacks and throughout the day.
+We serve water during lunch, snacks, and throughout the day.